Hotrian/HeadlessOverlayToolkit/readme.md

 - "Grab" support for World _and Controller Attached_ Overlays.
 - Support for ALL Devices (as opposed to 4+HMD as the last version of HOTK supported).
 - And more!

+## How is this different from the last version of HOTK?

+The old version of HOTK had a bunch of subtle issues, like how it treated SteamVR's TrackingSpaces and how it handled translating Transforms into VR space.

+I'm staring HOTK over again so it can be built on a properly foundation and understanding on SteamVR, instead of constantly having to work around all the patched code and improper implementations.

+In all honesty, one issue is that the SteamVR Unity Examples are not written properly in many cases :(.
+For example, the SteamVR Overlay Example code is specifically setup to only allow a single Overlay in your project, despite the SteamVR APIs allowing a very large number (64?) of Overlays simultaneously.